-Xavier Pagès-Corella studied in Barcelona Conservatory and Liceu Conservatory where he graduated in piano with Margarita Serrat and Montserrat Almirall, composition with Salvador Pueyo and conducting with Albert Argudo.
-In 2000 he was admitted in the Conservatory of Vienna, where he studied conducting with Georg Mark and Reinhard Schwarz.
-He also has attended several conducting and composition marsterclasses, in which he has worked with conductors such as Ovidiu Balan, Robert Gutter, Manuel Hernández Silva, Collin Metters, Antoni Ros Marbà and composers such as Carles Guinovart and Albert Sardà.
-In 2008 he met Joan Guinjoan, who became one of his main mentors.
+Xavier Pagès-Corella, born in Sant Pere de Ribes (Barcelona) in 1971, studied piano with Margarita Serrat and Montserrat Almirall, and composition with Salvador Pueyo at the Conservatory of Liceu, and he graduated with honors in conducting with Albert Argudo at the Conservatory of Barcelona.
+In 2000 he was admitted to the Conservatory of Vienna, where he studied conducting with Georg Mark and Reinhard Schwarz.
+He also has attended several conducting and composition courses in which he has studied with conductors such as Ovidiu Balan, Robert Gutter, Manuel Hernández Silva, Collin Metters, Antoni Ros Marbà and composers such as Carles Guinovart and Albert Sardà.
+In 2008 he met Joan Guinjoan who became one of his main mentors.

-In 1994 he won the Competition Josep Mirabent i Magrans for young musicians, with which he studied conducting and composition with Lou Harrison, Laszlo Heltay and Diego Masson, at the Dartington International Summer School.
+In 1994 he won the Josep Mirabent i Magrans Competition for young musicians, with which he studied conducting and composition with Lou Harrison, Laszlo Heltay and Diego Masson, at the Dartington International Summer School.
 In 2005 he received a special mention of the selection jury of the Besançon International Competition for Young Conductors, and won the assistant conductor position of Salvador Mas and Manel Valdivieso in the National Youth Orchestra of Catalonia.
 In 2016 he was finalist of the IV International Conducting Competition of the Cordoba Symphony Orchestra.

-He has conducted in festivals and auditoriums such as L'Auditori of Barcelona, the Palau de la Música, the Barcelona Grec Festival, the Castell de Peralada Festival, the Pocket Opera Festival of Barcelona and the Pau Casals International Music Festival.
-He has conducted ensembles such as the Granada Symphony Orchestra, the Eivissa Symphony Orchestra, the Elche Symphony Orchestra, the Giorquestra, the Orquestra Camerata Musicae, the Orquestra Camerata XXI, the Eduard Toldrà Camerata, and the Terrassa 48 Chamber Orchestra.
-Internationally, he has debuted in America with the Mendoza Philharmonic Orchestra (Argentina) and condcuted ensembles such as the Arts Symphony Orchestra of Culiacán (Mexico), the Orchestra of Catalogne (France), the Philharmonic Orchestra 'Mihail Jora' of Bacau (Rumania), and the Thüringen Philharmonic (Germany).
+As a conductor he has performed at the Auditorium of Barcelona, The Off Liceu cycle of the Liceu Opera Barcelona, the Palau of Music, the Barcelona Grec Festival, the Peralada Castle Festival, the Pocket Opera Festival of Barcelona and the Pau Casals International Music Festival.
+He has conducted the Granada Symphony Orchestra, The Córdoba Symphony Orchestra, the Ibiza Symphony Orchestra, the Elche Symphony Orchestra, the Giorquestra, the Camerata Musicae Orchestra, the Camerata XXI Orchestra, the Eduard Toldrà Camerata, the Royal Artistic Circle Orchestra of Barcelona and the Terrassa 48 Chamber Orchestra.
+Internationally, he has debuted in America with the Mendoza Philharmonic Orchestra (Argentina) and conducted the Arts Symphony Orchestra of Culiacán (Mexico), the Orchestra of Catalogne (France), the Filarmonica Mihail Jora Bacau (Rumania) and the Thüringen Philharmonic (Germany).